 With over 85 percent of Facebook videos being watched on silent, it’s important to be able to tell video stories without sound.
-That said, voice-over can be a nice way to provide more color for those who choose to watch with sound on, and it can be a highly effective method for storytelling in videos designed to be played with the sound on—such as videos on YouTube or your website.
+That said, voice-over can be a nice way to provide more color for those who choose to watch with sound on.
+Plus, it can be a highly effective method for video storytelling in videos specifically designed to be played with the sound on—such as on YouTube or your website.

 It sounds like a silly tip, but drinking taking a sip of water before you record your voice-over can really make all the difference.
 This is especially important if you’re recording voice-over with a microphone close to your mouth and will help your voice sound its best.

-You’ll record your voice-over directly into Animoto from your computer, but this doesn’t mean you need to be constrained by the microphone on your computer.
+A microphone will help your voice-over sound more crisp and clear.
+You don't need to be constrained by the microphone on your computer or phone.
 Attach a microphone and record your voice-over with that.
 The microphone doesn’t have to be expensive.
 Here at Animoto we frequently record our voice-overs using the mics on our smartphone headphones.

 If at first you don’t succeed, you can always try again!
 Record your voice-over, listen to how it sounds within your video, and if you aren’t happy with it, just record it again.
 Once you’re happy with how it sounds, publish and share your video with the world!